shyam1807/Walmart-data-analysis-etl/README.md

      - Sales performance by time, city, and payment method.
      - Analyzing peak sales periods and customer buying patterns.
      - Profit margin analysis by branch and category.

+       ---

+       ## Results and Insights

+- **Sales Insights**: Key categories, branches with highest sales, and preferred payment methods.
+- **Profitability**: Insights into the most profitable product categories and locations.
+- **Customer Behavior**: Trends in ratings, payment preferences, and peak shopping hours.